adamtorres/importing-tutorial/readme.md

 For lists, strings, tuples, and sets, the square brackets take an integer as the key.
 The first element is 0 and the count goes up by one from there.
 In the example function, the first character of the argument is found by `arg[0]`.
 The function makes no attempt to validate the argument so it can easily be broken by passing in any value that is not subscriptable.

 There's a whole pile of details not covered here.
-Google "python list slicing" for more.
+Google "python list slicing" for more or read [a dry definition](https://docs.python.org/3/glossary.html#term-slice).

 ## String Formatting
 One handy shortcut that has not been covered yet but already used is "f strings".
 This is a relatively new feature which makes for some shorter lines.
 The following print statements all produce the same output.